inform-us/requirements_specifications/informus/rules/POM DrEaMing.md

 6. if the latest 'fluid intake' or 'diet intake' reading is 'NBM', then label patient as 'NBM'.
 Bed to be red filled.
 7.  if the latest 'diet intake' reading is 'other' AND there are no 'diet intake' readings of 'normal diet' or 'soft diet' or 'pureed' or 'nutritional supplement' since 00:00 today, then label patient as 'other'.
 Bed to be light grey filled.
 8.  if both 'diet intake' AND 'fluid intake' flowsheets have not been completed since 00:00 today, then label patient as 'missing'.
 Bed to be red hashed outline and no fill.

-   Secondary eating and drinking labelling
+   #Secondary eating and drinking labeling
-10.  in addition to the above labelling, if the latest 'fluid intake' reading is 'IV ongoing' then also label patient as 'IV ongoing'.
+10.  in addition to the above labeling, if the latest 'fluid intake' reading is 'IV ongoing' then also label patient as 'IV ongoing'.
 Note this means that some patients who have 'IV ongoing' will have two labels, a primary label as per steps 1-8 above and a potential secondary label for example if the patient is on an IV and also drinking fluids.
 We need to denote this somehow on the floorplan as well.
 Bed is filled with the primary label as above with an outline denoting IV- blue outline?
 11.   if none of the rules matched then label the patient as 'fallthrough'

   *n.b. fallthrough is shown as dark grey bed on floorplan, but there is no accompanying legend item.
 This is explained to user in ? button.*

 MOBILISATION ACHIEVED FLOORPLAN

-1. if the latest 'mobilisation achieved' reading is 0, 1, 2 or 3 then label patient as 'in bed'
+1. if the latest 'mobilisation achieved' reading is 0, 1, 2 or 3 then label patient as 'in bed' 1b. for patients labelled as 'in bed', hover over box to open on bed 'reasons for not mobilising' flowsheet and display drop down options.
-2. if the latest 'mobilisation achieved' reading is 4, 5 or 6 then label patient as 'actively transferring'
+3. if the latest 'mobilisation achieved' reading is 4, 5 or 6 then label patient as 'actively transferring'
 5.  if the latest 'mobilisation achieved' reading is 7 or 8, then label patient as 'walking with assistance'
 6.   if the latest 'mobilisation achieved' reading is 9  or 10, then  label patient as 'walking independently'
 7. If 'mobilisation achieved' has not been completed since 00:00 today, then label patient as 'missing'